Workshops

 Our workshops and teaching activities provide teaching enrichment opportunities that promote integration of our globally diverse student population (this includes all our students!) and facilitate inclusion of global, international, and intercultural elements into course design.

-To access these workshops, you must first enroll in the Teaching in Globally Diverse Classes (TiGDC) program.
 By enrolling in the TiGDC program, you will gain access to all of the unique TiGDC teaching activities workshops listed below and the associated resource folders and readings.
 Most importantly, by enrolling in this course, you will have the opportunity to complete the requirements for the TiGDC Micro-credential!
 Participants are not obligated to complete the requirements to earn a micro-credential; however, participants who complete the program and earn the micro-credential are more likely to experience lasting improvement in their teaching practice.
 Note: The Office of Curriculum Internationalization does not offer certificates of completion for individual TiGDC workshops.

-• Format: All workshops are being offered virtually.
+• Format: All workshops are offered virtually.

 • Length: 30 minutes to 3 hours